Affiliate Advisory Council

 About the Council

-The Affiliate Advisory Council was created in 2015 replacing the former Affiliate Council.
-The Council’s 16 person structure was designed to ensure that NAEYC Governing Board members and national staff have an advisory group they can access to better understand the needs, challenges and success stories of the Affiliate Network, and to learn from affiliate experience.
-Since its inception, the Affiliate Advisory Council has continued to focus on NAEYC’s strategic direction, and especially our commitment to HPIO, Equity, Diversity and Inclusion.
+The Affiliate Advisory Council was created in 2015 and was designed to ensure that NAEYC Governing Board members and national staff have an advisory group they can access to better understand the needs, challenges and success stories of the Affiliate Network, and to learn from affiliate experience.
+Since its inception, the Affiliate Advisory Council has continued to focus on NAEYC’s strategic direction, and especially our commitment to Diversity, Equity and Inclusion.

 The Council in Action

-Continue to support Affiliates in their equity and diversity work.
+- From 2019: Continue to support Affiliates in their equity and diversity work.
 Invest in creating resources and materials to lead equity and diversity work in their communities.
+This should include a continued focus on access, including access to NAEYC resources for students, marginalized communities, individuals with disabilities, and in languages reflective of NAEYC membership, including Spanish and Mandarin.